 Throughout history, pastors have served as spiritual guides, crisis counselors, unwavering supporters and teachers.
 That tradition is central to Goodwin House and our faith-based roots.
 We are among a small number of senior living communities nationwide that offer a Clinical Pastoral Education (CPE) program.
 A professional theological training program, CPE is an educational process that trains leaders from all faiths in pastoral ministry and chaplaincy.

 Our Life Plan Communities are ideal settings in which to teach and practice pastoral skills.
 More than 1,000 residents and more than 900 team members come together from a wide range of cultural and faith backgrounds to experience the ups and downs along life’s continuum.
-Goodwin House also has strong connections with chaplains in local hospitals, hospices, other senior-living communities and other CPE programs.
+Goodwin House CPE students engage in ministry in a variety of clinical placement sites: Goodwin House Life Plan Communities, Goodwin House Palliative Care and Hospice, and local hospitals.
 This makes us a hub for professional spiritual care in our region.
 Goodwin House Chaplains and local professional chaplains mentor students in spiritual care with older adults.

 With Goodwin House, CPE students benefit from the rare opportunity to develop relationships with older adults, their families and caregivers.
 These students develop their skills in providing pastoral support, home and hospital visits, leadership, public worship, pastoral administration and crisis intervention.